7 Types of Non-Sterile Compounds

 -

-Syrups: A syrup is a concentrated aqueous solution of sugar or sugar substitutes.
+A syrup is a concentrated aqueous solution of sugar or sugar substitutes.
 It is a homogeneous, viscous, sweetened liquid dosage form with or without an active pharmaceutical ingredient (API), flavoring agents, or preservatives.
 Syrups are primarily used for oral administration and are often flavored to enhance palatability, mask unpleasant taste and enhance patient compliance, especially for pediatric and geriatric patients.

-The most common type is Simple Syrup USP, which consists of 85% sucrose in purified water and acts as a base for medicated syrups
+The most common type is Simple Syrup USP, which consists of 85% sucrose in purified water and acts as a base for medicated syrups.

 Characteristics of a Well-Formulated Syrup:

-- Clear and homogeneous – Free from turbidity or precipitation.
+- Clear and homogeneous – Free from turbidity or precipitation

-- Sweet and palatable – Masks the taste of bitter APIs.
+- Sweet and palatable – Masks the taste of bitter APIs

-- Adequate viscosity – Thick enough to coat the throat but easy to pour.
+- Adequate viscosity – Thick enough to coat the throat but easy to pour

-- Preservative-stabilized – Prevents microbial growth due to high sugar content.
+- Preservative-stabilized – Prevents microbial growth due to high sugar content

 - Non-crystallizing – Avoids sugar crystallization upon storage